axerocks/udacity_data_scientist_nanodegree/Project2/README.md

 ## Acknowledgements

-I wish to thank [Figure Eight](https://www.figure-eight.com/) for dataset, and thank [Udacity](https://www.udacity.com/) for advice and review.
+I wish to thank [Figure Eight](https://www.figure-eight.com/) for the dataset, and thank [Udacity](https://www.udacity.com/) for advice and review.